PTO Accrual Guide: Definition, Benefits, Tips, and FAQ

 If you set the maximum amount of PTO time your employees can earn (accrual cap), you should keep this number in mind when calculating PTO.
 Once a worker reaches the cap, they can’t accrue any more time off.

-Let’s say that an employee had a PTO balance of 3 days of unused time off before and they have earned 6 days of PTO in the past 12 months, their new balance would be:
+Let’s say that an employee had a PTO balance of 3 days of unused time off before and has earned 6 days of PTO in the past 12 months; their new balance would be:

 3 days + 6 days = 9 days of PTO